 The TOE has two different operating modes, user mode and test mode.
 The application software being executed on the TOE can not use the test mode.
 The TOE is delivered as a hardware unit at the end of the IC manufacturing process (Phase 3) or at the end of IC Packaging (Phase 4).
-At this point in time the operating system including the RMS routines for the SLE66CLXxxxPEM derivatives which support the Mifare® protocol is already stored in the non-volatile memories of the chip and the test mode is disabled.
+At this point in time the operating system including the RMS routines for the SLE66CLxxxPEM derivatives which support the Mifare® protocol is already stored in the non-volatile memories of the chip and the test mode is disabled.

-The SLE66CLX800PEx and SLE66CLX360PEx are identically from hardware perspective and produced with the same masks with the exception of the first metal mask which contains the derivate specific information.
-The difference is that the SLE66CLX360PEx is blocked to smaller memory sizes.
+The SLE66CL180PEx, the SLE66CL81PEx, the SLE66CL80PEx and the SLE66CL41PE are identically from hardware perspective and produced with the same masks with the exception of the first metal mask which contains the derivate specific information.
+The difference is that in the SLE66CL81PEx, the SLE66CL80PEx and the SLE66CL41PE the memory is blocked to smaller size.
 This configuration is done before TOE delivery.